+Energy Field Stores

-Field Stores - distributors of valves, fittings, flanges, pipe and related products through oil service stores for use in the oil and gas, industrial and resource markets.
-These products are distributed through 48 Canadian locations in Alberta, Saskatchewan, Manitoba, British Columbia and Ontario and 14 U.S. locations in Texas, North Dakota, Oklahoma and New Mexico.
+Our energy field stores distribute flanges, valves, fittings and tubular goods primarily to the energy industry.
+Field stores are strategically located close to the end users through 46 Canadian locations in Alberta, Saskatchewan, Manitoba, British Columbia and Ontario and 14 U.S. locations in Texas, North Dakota, Oklahoma and New Mexico.